Ada-OS-Linux/.github/profile/README.md

 ---

-Named after Ada County Idaho, it is be more optimized, and greater visual appeal than ColeOS
+Named after Ada County Idaho, it is more optimized, and has greater visual appeal than ColeOS

 The source code has been officially released on April 10th, 2025 - Enjoy!